Mechanicsburg, Pennsylvania: 20th and 21st century

 Mechanicsburg is home to many historic markers, such as Irving Female College (named for Washington Irving, a trustee), the first women's college in Pennsylvania to grant degrees in arts and sciences.

 The Mechanicsburg Commercial Historic District, Irving Female College, Cumberland Valley Railroad Station and Station Master's House, Adam Orris House, and Simpson Street School are listed on the National Register of Historic Places.

 Government and infrastructure

 The Pennsylvania Department of Corrections has its headquarters in Hampden Township, Cumberland County, near Mechanicsburg.
 Mechanicsburg lies in the center of a regional transportation crossroads, with Interstate 81, Interstate 76, Interstate 83, US Route 11, and US Route 15 passing in close proximity to the borough.
 The Appalachian Trail passes through Pennsylvania a few miles west of Mechanicsburg, in nearby Boiling Springs.
 The Naval Support Activity Mechanicsburg is located off the Carlisle Pike just outside of Mechanicsburg.

+Education

+The school district for the borough is Mechanicsburg Area School District.
+The district operates Mechanicsburg Area Senior High School, with Joseph Reidy as the principal of the school within the Mechanicsburg borough.

+Messiah University is in nearby Upper Allen Township.

+Cumberland Valley High School of Cumberland Valley School District is in Silver Spring Township, with a Mechanicsburg postal address.
+That district does not cover Mechanicsburg borough.